Type 2 Diabetes and Mental Health: A Complex Interplay

 Mental Health Conditions Commonly Linked to Type 2 Diabetes:

-• Anxiety: The constant worry about blood sugar levels, potential complications, and lifestyle constraints can breed anxiety.
-People with Type 2 Diabetes may experience generalized anxiety or specific fears related to their illness, such as needle phobia or fear of hypoglycaemia (low blood sugar).
+- Anxiety: The constant worry about blood sugar levels, potential complications, and lifestyle constraints can breed anxiety.
+People with Type 2 Diabetes may experience generalised anxiety or specific fears related to their illness, such as needle phobia or fear of hypoglycaemia (low blood sugar).

 Strategies for Addressing Mental Health in Type 2 Diabetes: